-Security is the major concern while we create a reports in SQL Reporting Services.
-Because, in a corporate world, manager hold different privileges compared to sales person.
-SSRS provides multi level security which means, you can restrict the user to access the Report Manager, or Folders, or reports.
-In this article we will show you, How to apply security in SSRS with examples.
+Security is the primary concern while we create reports in SSRS or SQL Reporting Services.
+Because, in a corporate world, the manager holds different privileges compared to a salesperson.
+SSRS provides multi-level security which means, you can restrict the user to access the Report Manager, or Folders, or reports.

 Home, or Parent Level Security in SSRS

-Before we start applying Security in SSRS, Let me open my Report Manager to show the existing reports in our server.
-In order to change the Parent Level Security, Please click on the Site Settings hyperlink at the top right corner.
+Before we start applying Security in SSRS, Let me open my Report Manager to show the existing reports on our Server.
+To change the Parent Level Security, Please click on the Site Settings hyperlink at the top right corner.

-Once you click on the Site Settings hyperlink, Report Manager will navigate us to site settings page.
-In this page we had three tabs, and we already explained the first tab in Change SSRS Report Manager Title so please refer the same
+Once you click on the Site Settings hyperlink, the Report Manager will navigate us to the site settings page.
+In this page, we had three tabs, and we already explained the first tab in Change Report Manager Title, so please refer the same

-Please navigate yourself to Security tab to see the existing users.
-From the below screenshot you can see that, there are two users: Administrator (by default), and User with admin privileges.
+Please navigate yourself to the Security tab to see the existing users in SSRS Report Manager.
+From the below screenshot, you can see that there are two users: Administrator (by default), and User with admin privileges.

-In order to add New Role User, Please select the New Role Assignment option as we shown below.
+To add New Role User, Please select the New Role Assignment option.

-That will open the following page. here you have to add User, or group within the text box and select the appropriate role.
-For the demonstration we created a new windows user called MSBI, and we are using the same user here!
+That will open the following page.
+Here you have to add User or group within the text box and select the appropriate Role.
+For the SSRS Security demonstration, we created a new Windows user called MSBI, and we are using the same user

 Now you can see the new user (MSBI) with system user privileges.